 The hurricane on September 8, 1900, in Galveston, Texas remains the deadliest natural disaster in U.S. history.
 The hurricane destroyed the town and killed over 6000 people.
 Even Issac Cline, a resident meteorologist for the U.S. Weather Bureau in Galveston at the time failed to grasp the true extent of the hurricane that landed on the city that morning.
 How did the hurricane strike without adequate warning?
 And why didn't the newly formed U.S Weather Bureau take this storm seriously?
 That is the main theme of this non-fiction thriller from author Erik Larson.

 Calendars make great stocking stuffer gifts at Christmas time.
-The Weather Guide 2019 Wall Calendar features 52 pages of stunning weather photography and historical weather events, along with all major public and culturally important holidays.
-We’d recommend purchasing the Weather Guide Calendar in addition to one of the other gifts recommended in this list.
+The Weather Guide 2023 Wall Calendar features 34 pages in total.
+It includes stunning weather photography by storm chasers around the globe, 365 extraordinary on-this-date weather events, record-breaking climatic data, along with all major public and culturally important holidays.
+We recommend purchasing the Weather Guide Calendar in addition to one of the other gifts in this list.

 18. Storm Chasers: Greatest Storms DVD